boykj/dotfiles/README.md

+#README for Dotfiles

-Starting notepad for Exercise 5 - Jacob Boyk
+Jacob Boyk